 In all cases, the lenders will require that the director/s provides a personal guarantee.
 This means that should the lender have to repossess the property and after sale, they are still owed money, the person offering the PG will be liable for that money.
 The lender will not take a charge on the person’s home.

 I hope this explanation helps but if you have any further questions, do get in touch and we can walk you through how the process works for your specific circumstances.
+You can call me directly on 01732 471616 or call the main line on 0345 345 6788.

 Make sure you don't miss any updates!